symphoniacloud/dynamodb-entity-store/README.md

 If you're deciding on what DynamoDB library to choose you may want to also consider the following alternatives:

 * [DynamoDB Toolbox](https://github.com/jeremydaly/dynamodb-toolbox) - Jeremy's library was the biggest inspiration to my own work.
-When I was looking in 2022 DynamoDB Toolbox didn't support AWS SDK V3, but it does now.
+When I was first working on these ideas in 2022 DynamoDB Toolbox didn't support AWS SDK V3, but it does now.
 * [One Table](https://github.com/sensedeep/dynamodb-onetable)

 The rest of this README provides an overview of how to use the library.
 For more details see: